StreamHPC/ROCm/docs/release/gpu_os_support.md

 :::{tab-item} AMD Instinct™
 :sync: instinct

-Instinct™ accelerators support the full stack available in ROCm.
+- **Full**: Instinct™ accelerators support the full stack available in ROCm.
 Instinct™ accelerators are Linux only.

 :::